 Dive into a world of pure nature, pristine white sand dunes and a magnificent ocean at the secluded beaches like Boca Prins.
 At the more rugged part of the island on the northern coast you will find several beautiful and more private beaches.

-Boca Grandi, Boca Prins, Daimari and Andicuri are just a few of the beaches which can be found here.
+Boca Grandi, Boca Prins, Boca Kero, Daimari, Andicuri and Wariruri are just a few of the beaches which can be found here.
 With crashing waves and a rugged coasts, sometimes these waters are used by (very experienced) body boarders and surfers.
-When in doubt don’t enter these waters swim, just get your toes wet and stay very close to the shore.
-Enjoy the postcard scenery.
+When in doubt don’t enter these waters to swim, just get your toes wet and stay very close to the shore.
+Enjoy the postcard scenery in stead.

 We strongly recommend a 4×4 Jeep or similar if you would like to visit these hidden gems.